mdsudara/three-input-gates-TCAD2020/README.md

 The benchmarks and optimized results for the work:

-**Three-Input Gates for Logic Synthesis** by  D. S. Marakkalage, E. Testa, H. Riener, A. Mishchenko, M. Soeken and G. De Micheli, in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems.
+**Three-Input Gates for Logic Synthesis** by  D. S. Marakkalage, E. Testa, H. Riener, A. Mishchenko, M. Soeken and G. De Micheli, in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems. (https://ieeexplore.ieee.org/document/9233431)

-The verilog files in `benchmarks/` are the original benchmarks used in the experiments (https://github.com/lsils/benchmarks) and the `.blif` files in `optimized/` are the optimized results.
+The verilog files in `benchmarks/` are the original benchmarks used in the experiments (https://github.com/lsils/benchmarks) and the `.blif` files in `optimized/` are the optimized dot-inverter graphs.

 To reproduce results in Table VII of the paper, please use the branch `tig` in the repository https://github.com/mdsudara/mockturtle.